amacneil/cocktailrecipes/README.md

-# Cocktail Recipes Plugin for Blocks CMS
+# Cocktail Recipes Plugin for Craft CMS

-This is an example plugin for the [Blocks CMS Beta](http://blockscms.com/), inspired by the documentation.
+This is an example plugin for the [Craft CMS Beta](http://buildwithcraft.com/), inspired by the documentation.
 It is well documented, and designed to get you up and running quickly, by giving you a working example to start developing from.

 The plugin adds an `ingredients` table to the database, with custom control panel pages to add new ingredients.
-It also adds an Ingredients blocktype, which can be added to your sections or pages.
+It also adds an Ingredients fieldtype, which can be added to your sections or pages.

 Obviously there are many things in this plugin which could be done differently for a plugin this simple.
 However, we prefer to do things the most complete way possible, to give you a non-trivial working example.

+## Installation

+1. Upload this directory to `craft/plugins/cocktailrecipes/` on your server.
+2. Enable the plugin under Craft Admin > Settings > Plugins

 ## Components

-Cocktail Recipes provides examples of the following Blocks components:
+Cocktail Recipes provides examples of the following Craft components:

-* Ingredients Blocktype (allows user to select from available ingredients)
+* Ingredients Fieldtype (allows user to select from available ingredients)
 * Controller (handles template actions)
 * Ingredients Model (read only data object)
 * Ingredients Record (database definition and write access)